inammar/Terms-and-definitions-Selenium-TestNG/README.md

        click() - clicks on the element.

-       getText() - retrieves the text present in the element.
+       getText() - retrieves the text present in the element (visible content, that user can see on the screen).

+       getAttribute() - retrieves the text present in the element (for attribute values like placeholder, value, href, src, etc. For example, to access the text in a password field, which is stored in the value attribute).

        clear() - clears the text present in the element.